chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/hide-all-remote-chocolatey-sources.md

 Order: 140
 xref: hide-all-remote-chocolatey-sources
 Title: Hide All Remote Chocolatey Sources
-Description: Allow control over whether Chocolatey GUI should be switched into a read-only mode of operation.
+Description: Allow control over whether Chocolatey GUI should be switched into a read-only mode of operation
 ---

 There are times when you want to use Chocolatey GUI in a read-only mode, meaning that you can view what packages are currently installed, but to not allow access to install any other packages.
 When this is enabled, Chocolatey GUI would change from showing the following: